The Alt Text Viewer

 About Blindness and Low Vision:

 “Blind people are not a monolith.
-Everybody does things a little differently.
+Everybody does things a little differently."

 Blindness is a spectrum; people who have low vision have varying degrees of visual acuity.
 How they see at any given moment is influenced by the relative brightness of the world around them, time of day, room lighting, eye fatigue, and more.